-The Museum is open from Thursday to Sunday, all day from 9.00 a.m. to 7.00 p.m.
+The Museum is open daily from 9.00 a.m. to 7.00 p.m., and is closed on Tuesdays.
 Last entry 30 minutes before closing time.
 For any changes to opening times and the calendar of special opening and closing and extended or reduced opening hours, please consult the Opening hours and fees page.

 There are different prices for admission to the Museum: standard tickets cost € 8.00; Fai members pay € 6.00; young people from 10 to 25 years pay € 5.00; children up to 9 years of age are entitled to a free ticket.
 The price for elementary, middle, and high schools is € 3.00 per student.